mxschmitt/chrome-extension-cdp-console-events-bug/README.md

 # Chrome Extension CDP Console Events Bug

-This extension demonstrates a potential bug in Chrome's DevTools Protocol (CDP) event ordering.
-It shows that the `Runtime.consoleAPICalled` event is received after the `Runtime.evaluate` result, which might be unexpected behavior.
+This extension demonstrates a bug in Chrome's DevTools Protocol (CDP) event ordering.
+It shows that the `Runtime.consoleAPICalled` event is received after the `Runtime.evaluate` result, this is different to normal CDP.

 ## How to Reproduce